crossz/docker-redis-sentinel-compose/README.md

 ```
 ./test.sh
 ```
+This script simulate pause/unpause the Redis master.
+Especially for the quorum. (here more tests need to be done manulaly)

+The configuration:

+a) with quorum of 2 (3 sentinels) makes the test.sh go through redis master automatically switch.
+However, quorum of 1 will not.
+Try it.

+b) with quorum of 2 (1 sentinels): no switch, but with status=down only

+c) with quorum of 1 (whatever X sentinels): automatically switch.

-to simulate stop and recover the Redis master.
+Also manual simulation about  stop and recover the Redis master.
 And you will see the master is switched to slave automatically.

-Or, you can do the test manually to pause/unpause redis server through

 ```
 docker pause rediscluster_redismaster_1